hamedbh/cookiecutter-py/{{ cookiecutter.repo_name }}/README.md

 ## Getting started

+As a prerequisite you will need [uv](https://github.com/astral-sh/uv) installed and available on your system.

 Having created this project with a cookiecutter you'll need to run `git init` to initialise it as a Git repo.
 The next steps are contained in the setup script, which will:

-1. Run `make envrionment`, which will create a Python virtualenv and install the [pip-tools](https://pypi.org/project/pip-tools/) package into it.
+1. Run `make envrionment`, which will create a Python virtualenv using uv and update `pip` and `setuptools`.
 2. Run `make requirements`, which will:
-    - Use `pip-compile` to resolve the dependencies defined in `pyproject.toml` and pin them in `requirements.txt` and `dev_requirements.txt`.
+    - Use `uv pip compile` to resolve the dependencies defined in `pyproject.toml` and pin them in `requirements.txt` and `dev_requirements.txt`.
-    - Use `pip-sync` to sync the environment with those requirements files.
+    - Use `uv pip sync` to sync the environment with those requirements files.
 3. Install the Git pre-commit hooks defined in `.pre-commit-config.yaml`.
 4. Install [nbstripout](https://pypi.org/project/nbstripout/), which prevents notebook outputs being committed in version control.
 5. Create an IPython kernel to use with notebooks, called {{ cookiecutter.repo_name }}.